|London||UK »||May 2015 »||Stata »||Macroeconomics »||Forecasting »|

 Prof. Sean Holly, University of Cambridge (View profile)

 |Overview||Agenda||Prerequisites||Testimonials||Prices||Registration||Terms & Conditions|

-Timberlake, official distributor of Stata to the UK & Ireland, Spain, Portugal, Poland, the Middle East & North Africa and Brazil, would like to invite you to attend Forecasting & Macroeconomic Modelling using Stata, a three-day course to be held at Cass Business School, City University London, UK on 14-16 April 2014.
+Timberlake Consultants, official distributor of Stata to the UK & Ireland, Spain, Portugal, Poland, the Middle East & North Africa and Brazil, invite you to attend Forecasting & Macroeconomic Modelling Using Stata, a three-day course to be held at Cass Business School, City University London, UK on 13-15 May 2015.
 The course will be delivered interactively using the internationally used software package Stata 13.